• Home

 Compatible Accessories for the Genio 2

-• The proprietary brand of descaling solution (as per the manual, white vinegar is explicitly discouraged.)
+• Proprietary (Nescafe brand) descaling solution (as per the manual, white vinegar is explicitly discouraged.)

 I did find a significant amount of positive or satisfactory reviews for the Genio.
 Comments have similar themes, including “expedient” and “great tasting, better than my usual brand” and a lot of them marvel at the crema on top and the versatility of drinks that can be produced.
 There was some concern expressed that the pods are harder to find, but worth the effort 🙂